Testing Drugs in Clinical Trials

 Clinical trials are used to test new therapies and to compare existing drugs.
 Their goal is always see which medication or combination of medications is the safest or most effective for treating a particular ailment.

 Both prescription drugs and over-the-counter drugs are tested in clinical trials before they become available to the public.
 However, according to a 1994 law, ingredients used in dietary supplements no longer have to be tested in clinical trials before they go on the market.
-Also, there are no regulations that govern the way these substances are manufactured.
+Also, there are no regulations that govern the way these over-the-counter substances are manufactured.

 Before Drugs are Tested in People